frans42/ceph-goodies/doc/ScrubSlotParadox.md

 The surprising answer is: actually, no (and a little bit yes; see comment at the end).

-Lets look at a simplified situation for which we can calculate statistics: take an 8+3 EC pool on 11 hosts with 71 OSDs each.
-If all combinations of disks per host are equally likely and drawn randomly for each of our PGs, how many PGs can we expect to exist on a subset of 71-S OSDs per host?
-The answer is given by the ratio of the number of permutations of disks in the hosts minus the number of PGs scrubbing and the total number of permutations times the expected number of eligible PGs:
+Lets look at a simplified situation for which we can calculate statistics: take an 8+3 EC pool on 11 hosts with 71 OSDs each, a setting where every PG has exactly 1 OSD in each host as a member.
+If all combinations of disks per host are equally likely and selected randomly for each of our PGs, how many PGs can we expect to exist on a subset of 71-S OSDs per host?
+The answer is given by the ratio of the [number of permutations][1] of disks in the hosts minus the number of PGs scrubbing and the total number of permutations times the expected number of eligible PGs:

     N=#P(71-S,11)/#P(71,11)*#PGs_eligible,